inkline/inkline/packages/docs/pages/docs/core/sass-variables.md

+---
+title: Sass Variables
+description: Make Inkline your own using hundreds of configurable Sass variables.
+---

 # Sass Variables
-## Make Inkline your own using hundreds of configurable Sass variables. { .lead }
+## Make Inkline your own using hundreds of configurable Sass variables.

 This page lists the common Sass Variables that are used throughout the framework.
 Each component has its own specific Sass variables documented.